 Where does titanium dioxide come from?

-Titanium dioxide itself was officially first named and created in a laboratory in the late 1800s.
+TiO2 itself was officially first named and created in a laboratory in the late 1800s.
 It wasn’t mass manufactured until the early 20th century, when it started to take over as a safer alternative to other white pigments.

 The element titanium and the compound TiO2 are found around the world, linked to other elements such as iron, in several kinds of rock and mineral sands (including a component of some beach sands).
 Titanium most commonly occurs as the mineral ilmenite (a titanium-iron oxide mineral) and sometimes as the mineral rutile, a form of TiO2.
-These inert molecular compounds must be separated through a chemical process to create pure titanium dioxide.
+These inert molecular compounds must be separated through a chemical process to create pure TiO2.